afi3008/cryoSPHERE_afi/README.md

 ```
 This command creates a folder named `cryoSPHERE` which contains the PyTorch models `ckpt_{n_epoch}.pt` and the segmentations `seg_{n_epoch}.pt`, one at the end of each epoch.
 It also copies the `parameters.yaml` and `image.yaml` files in this directory and creates a `run.log` to log training data.

+You can customize the `parameters.yaml` file, especially the segmentation.
+You can choose between a global segmentation of the protein and a local one.
+The global segmentation is demonstrated in `parameters.yaml` and only requires you to set the number of segments and the entry `all_protein: True`.
+Be careful that this segmentation considers the entire protein as a single chain, where the residues are ordered as in the pdb file of the base structure you are using.
+The local segmentation allows you to specify what part of the protein you want to segment, and what part of the protein you want to fix.
+If your protein has chains e.g A, B, C and D, you can segment only the residues 0 to 50 of chain A and the residues 130 to 240 of chain C. The remaining residues of the protein will not move.
+These two segmentations are "separate".
+See `parameters_two_segmentation.yaml`.
 ## Analysis

 You can first get the latent variables corresponding to the imagaes and generate a PCA analysis of the latent space, with latent traversal of first principal components::